fxşikayetvar

 Legal framework and risk

 Independent of any religious view: in Türkiye forex is legal only through SPK-licensed institutions, leverage is capped at 1:10, and trading carries high risk.
+The detail of that framework is in our is forex legal in Türkiye article; you can verify whether a platform marketed as “swap-free” is authorized on the SPK-licensed companies list.
 This content is not investment advice.